 Did this incredible experience teach you any life lessons?

 To be grateful for long hot showers, trees, lakes, good coffee, and quality beer.
 That you can build great friendships in inhospitable lands.
-That you can make a life by patching together work and adventure!
+And that you can make a life by patching together work and adventure!

-NB – all photos are owned by Kiell Kosberg.
+NB – all photos above are owned by Kiell Kosberg.